apmcleod/met-align/README.md

 # Metrical Alignment

-This is the code and data from my 2018 ISMIR paper.
-If you use it, please cite it:
+This is the code and data from my 2018 ISMIR paper (branch ismir2018) and my 2019 ICASSP paper (branch icassp2019).
+If you use either, please cite it:

 ```
 @inproceedings{McLeod:18b,